0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 lrwxrwxrwx  1 www-data www-data   12 Nov 21  2019 ona -> /opt/ona/www
 ```

-*looking at the number of files inside the ona directory,* they turn out to be 1324 files :D
+*looking at the number of files inside the `ona` directory,* they turn out to be 1324 files :D
-taking a look in everyone is not feasable by any means. so we look for stuff that might contain something useful.
+taking a look in every one of them is not feasable by any means. so we look for stuff that might contain something useful.

 *after some considerable time,* we find the file `database_settings.inc.php` inside `/var/www/ona/local/config`.
 It contained the username and password for the database user: